Non-Stationary Online Structured Prediction with Surrogate Losses: Introduction

-Similar to prior work \citep{Van_der_Hoeven2020-ug,Van_der_Hoeven2021-wi,Sakaue2024-mu,Shibukawa2025-rf}, our approach consists of two parts: online convex optimization (OCO) for surrogate losses and decoding of estimated score vectors.
-We use the online gradient descent (OGD) for the OCO part, while we employ decoding methods of the previous studies.
-Our technical innovation lies in a simple yet effective idea for synthesizing the dynamic regret analysis of \citet{Zinkevich2003-wz}, who showed that OGD enjoys a regret bound of $O(\sqrt{T}(1 + P_T))$ in OCO, with a so-called \emph{surrogate gap} arising from the decoding process (see \cref{sec:surrogate-gap}).
-This idea further provides an insight for designing a new Polyak-style learning rate, which systematically provides guarantees on the target loss and delivers favorable empirical performance.
+Similar to prior work \citep{Van_der_Hoeven2020-ug,Van_der_Hoeven2021-wi,Sakaue2024-mu,Shibukawa2025-rf}, our approach consists of two parts: OCO for surrogate losses and decoding of estimated score vectors.
+We use online gradient descent (OGD) for the OCO part, while we employ decoding methods of the previous studies.
+The key technical step in our analysis is a simple yet non-trivial learning-rate control of OGD.
+It combines the dynamic regret analysis of OGD, which yields the OCO regret bound $O(\sqrt{T}(1 + P_T))$ \citep{Zinkevich2003-wz,Hall2015-el}, with the technique of exploiting the surrogate gap (see \cref{sec:surrogate-gap}).
+This viewpoint motivates a Polyak-style learning rate, enabling a systematic derivation of target-loss bounds and delivering favorable empirical performance under non-stationarity (see \cref{asec:experiments}).

-In \cref{sec:cfyloss}, we tackle a significantly broader range of structured prediction problems beyond the scope of prior work, which includes, for example, label ranking with different label and prediction sets (see \cref{asec:ranking-ndcg}).
-This is achieved with a recent surrogate loss framework, called the \emph{convolutional Fenchel--Young loss}, proposed by \citet{cao2025establishing}.
+In \cref{sec:cfyloss}, we tackle a significantly broader range of structured prediction tasks beyond the scope of prior work, including label ranking with the normalized discounted cumulative gain (NDCG) loss, where the label and prediction sets differ (see \cref{asec:ranking-ndcg}).
+We achieve this using the \emph{convolutional Fenchel--Young loss}, a recent surrogate loss framework proposed by \citet{cao2025establishing}.
 This framework is useful as it provides a principled way to construct desirable smooth surrogate losses based on target-loss structures.
-We introduce new technical tools for convolutional Fenchel--Young losses, which, combined with our main strategy in \cref{sec:surrogate-gap}, enable us to establish the bound in~\eqref{eq:small-surrogate-loss-path-length-bound} for the broader class of problems.
+We introduce new technical tools for convolutional Fenchel--Young losses, which, combined with our main strategy in \cref{sec:surrogate-gap}, enable us to establish the bound in~\eqref{eq:small-surrogate-loss-path-length-bound} for more general structured prediction settings.

-Finally, \cref{sec:lower-bound} presents a lower bound to show that the dependence on $F_T$ and $P_T$ is tight.
-This result suggests an interesting side observation: in online structured prediction, the classical approach of \citet{Zinkevich2003-wz} suffices to obtain the bound in~\eqref{eq:small-surrogate-loss-path-length-bound} that is tight in terms of $F_T$ and $P_T$, while recent work provides improved dynamic regret bounds in OCO \citep{Zhang2018-qy,Zhao2020-vk,Zhao2024-pi}, as detailed in \cref{sec:related-work}.
+Finally, \cref{sec:lower-bound} presents a lower bound to show that the dependence on $F_T$ and $P_T$ in \eqref{eq:small-surrogate-loss-path-length-bound} is tight.
+This yields an interesting side observation: in online structured prediction, the classical approach of \citet{Zinkevich2003-wz} already suffices to establish tightness in $F_T$ and $P_T$.
+Recent work offers refined dynamic regret bounds in OCO \citep{Zhang2018-qy,Zhao2020-vk,Zhao2024-pi}, but these are not needed for our purpose.\looseness=-1